EGTortuero/viga/README.md

 	- Tandem Repeats Finder (TRF; Benson 1999): it is used to predict the tandem repeats in your contig.
 This program is freely available at https://tandem.bu.edu/trf/trf.html under a custom licence.
 	- Inverted Repeats Finder (IRF; Warburton et al. 2004): it is used to predict the inverted repeats in your contig.
 This program is freely available at https://tandem.bu.edu/irf/irf.download.html under a custom licence.

-Although you can install the programs manually, we strongly recommend the use of the Docker image to create an environment for virannot.
-The link to the Docker image is https://github.com/vimalkvn/sysadminbio/tree/master/docker-images/virannot
+Although you can install the programs manually, we strongly recommend the use of the Docker image to create an environment for VIGA.
+The link to the Docker image is https://hub.docker.com/r/vimalkvn/viga/

 However, you will need to download the databases for BLAST, HHMER and INFERNAL:
 * BLAST DBs: https://ftp.ncbi.nlm.nih.gov/blast/db/